A quantum picture of light-suppressed photosynthetic charge transfer: Discussion of Experiments

-The limiting nature of charge transfer from PC was already revealed in early studies of transport in PSI.
-Under continuous illumination, it was found that partial inhibition of PC led to immediate decline of electron transport rate, contradicting the common belief that the much slower charge transfer from PQH$_2$ to Cyt~$b6f$ was the rate-limiting step.\cite{haehnel1982} Inhibition of charge feeding from PSII did not change the results.
-In our picture, the moderate light used in the experiment was able to drive the system into the regime where Eq.~(\ref{eq:twenty-seven}) took control of the photosynthetic yield.
-Application of PC inhibitors reduced in time the statistical average of the transition amplitude $\Gamma$ between PC and P$700$ (or equivalently raising $\epsilon$), and consequently the photochemical rate constant $\kappa_{\textrm{P}}$.
+The limiting nature of charge transfer from PC was already mentioned in early studies of transport in PSI.
+Under continuous illumination, it was found that partial inhibition of PC led to immediate decline in electron transport rate at PSI (ETR), contradicting the belief that LEF was controlled by slow plastoquinone turnover~\cite{haehnel1982}.
+Inhibition of charge feeding from PSII did not change the results.
+One may imagine that the illumination drove the system into the regime where Eq.~(\ref{eq:twenty-seven}) took control of the charge transfer dynamics.
+Application of PC inhibitors reduced in time the statistical average of the transition amplitude $\Gamma$ between PC and P$700$ (or equivalently raising $\epsilon$), and consequently the photosynthetic efficiency.

-Our model allows for a qualitative description of the light responses of the PSI parameters Y(I), Y(NA) and Y(ND),\cite{klughammer1994-PSI} defined as the ratios of photo-redox active (oxidizable) P700, non-oxidizable P700 and P$700^+$ to total P700, and commonly interpreted as the quantum yield of PSI, the acceptor-side limitation and the donor-side limitation on LEF, respectively.
-Applying the photo-blockade picture, however, Y(I), Y(NA) and Y(ND) are in fact correlated quantities that can be approximated, respectively, by the steady-state populations $P_{R}^{\textrm{ss}}$, $P_{R^*}^{\textrm{ss}}$ and $P_{L}^{\textrm{ss}}$ obtained by setting $t=0$ in Eq.~(\ref{eq:twenty-five}), plotted in Fig.~\ref{fig:add}.
-Physically, Y(NA) reflects a direct regulation by light of the steady-state population of P$700^*$ on the donor side,
+Our model allows for a qualitative description of the light responses of the PSI parameters Y(I), Y(NA) and Y(ND),~\cite{klughammer1994-PSI} defined as the ratios of photo-redox active (oxidizable) P700, non-oxidizable P700 and P$700^+$ to total P700, and commonly interpreted as the quantum yield of PSI, the acceptor-side limitation and the donor-side limitation on LEF, respectively.
+Previous study has maintained that shortage of PSI acceptors hardly occurs in steady state unless extreme environmental stresses are imposed,~\cite{baker2007} casting doubt on the common interpretation of Y(NA).
+Applying the picture of photo-blockade, Y(I), Y(NA) and Y(ND) are instead correlated quantities that can be approximated, respectively, by the steady-state populations $P_{R}^{\textrm{ss}}$, $P_{R^*}^{\textrm{ss}}$ and $P_{L}^{\textrm{ss}}$ obtained by setting $t=0$ in Eq.~(\ref{eq:twenty-five}).
+We find

-The advantage of this new interpretation is that it is consistent with the observation that shortage of PSI acceptors hardly occurs under steady-state conditions in the absence of extreme environmental stresses.\cite{baker2007} Eq.~(\ref{eq:twenty-eight}) reproduces the shape of the light response curve of Y(NA) to a reasonable accuracy.
+Here Y(NA) is understood to reflect a direct regulation by light of the population of P$700^*$ on the donor side.